midtown-ai/glossary/glossary/s.md

 # Self-Supervised Learning
+# SSL

+ ~ a form of unsupervised learning, where manually labeled data is not needed.
+Raw data is instead modified in an automated way to create artificial labels to learn from.
+An example of SSL is learning to complete text by masking random words in a sentence and trying to predict the missing ones.

- `~ automatic generation of labels from the unlabelled input data.` A type of learning that does not need labels to be applied by humans.
+ ~ automatic generation of labels from the unlabelled input data.` A type of learning that does not need labels to be applied by humans.
 The training dataset is generated from the data.
 Examples:
    * [Next word prediction] - "she planned to visit the"
    * [Masked Language Modeling] - "Alice chased the ____ rabbit and fell down the ____ into a new world."
    * Replaced word detection : "The cat pounced on the carrot"